 It is also possible to utilise multiple providers – e.g. buy your domain from one company, website hosting from another and email from another.
 This makes billing more complex as multiple companies are involved and increase the chances of missing something.
 Technical changes can become more complex and typically you, the client, would need to help with liaising between providers.
 For website hosting, there can also be security implications and often your website developer/agency will require you to use their hosting to allow updates to be applied easily.
 The advantage with multiple providers is that sometimes it can work out slightly cheaper – but the benefits often out way this (typically small) difference.

-F2B Digital offer domain registration, website hosting and email services.
+F2B Digital offer domain registration and website hosting services.
 If you’re not happy with your current provider or would like to discuss these in any way, please do contact us.